 COVID-19 and Special Education

-Families are learning to live a new normal with children, youth and young adults home.
-Schools are working to identify and provide virtual and other online learning options; this is even more challenging for students with disabilities who receive special education and related services and who have a right to a free, appropriate public education (FAPE) under the federal Individuals with Disabilities Education Act (IDEA).
+Families are learning to live with new roles and routines while children, youth and young adults are learning home.
+Schools are working to identify and provide virtual and other distance learning options; this is even more challenging for students with disabilities who receive special education and related services and who have a right to a free, appropriate public education (FAPE) under the federal Individuals with Disabilities Education Act (IDEA).
 Here are several guidance documents that may be helpful to families and educators:

 - Federal guidance from the US Department of Education “Questions and Answers on Providing Services to Children with Disabilities During the Coronavirus Disease 2019 Outbreak.
 March 2020”.
 Find guidance HERE.